Fouad1999Elkhiati/generic-and-parameterized-square-root-fast-carry-select-adder-IP/README.md

 https://slideplayer.com/slide/4896714/ (begining from slide 89)

-Then I looked into the latest research
+Then I looked at the latest research conducted on this type of adders the first modified approach i found reduced space and energy consumption with comparable speed was implemented by replacing one of the two RCA (ripple carry adder) with binary to excess converter.